List of Governors

 Victoria Ashdown, Foundation Governor Ex-Officio

 The Rev Victoria Ashdown was appointed Vicar of the Parishes of Ampfield, Chilworth and North Baddesley in the autumn of 2015 and has since made very strong relationships with Ampfield School.
 Victoria regularly visits the school to lead our Collective Worship and welcomes us to St Mark's every half term for Community Worship.
 Victoria is married with four children.
-Later this year, Victoria is planning a pilgrimage to the Holy Land with Canon Tim Sledge, taking a tour through Israel and Palestine with a visit to Jordan too!
+Later this year, Victoria is planning a pilgrimage to the Holy Land, taking a tour through Israel and Palestine with a visit to Jordan too!

 Catherine McElhinney, Associate Member